ColdCaseFiler/coldcasefiler.github.io/README.md

 The rest of the variables are unique to People.

-Some: age, dateofbirth, sex, height, weight etc. are self-explanatory, and can be entered in any format you choose.
-Eg. weight can be in pounds or kilograms, dates can be numerical or words, and it will have no effect on the site.
+Some: __age, dateofbirth, sex, height, weight__ etc. are self-explanatory, and can be entered in any format you choose.
+Eg. __weight__ can be in pounds or kilograms, __dateofbirth__ can be numerical or words, and it will have no effect on the site.

-The rest: home, work, school, family, friends, neighbours, coworkers, vehicle, will be linked to their respective pages if you name them correctly.
+The rest: __home, work, school, family, friends, neighbours, coworkers, vehicle__, will be linked to their respective pages if you name them correctly.

 For instance, if we create a person called jim-doe.md, then add: Jim Doe to the list of his family, it will automatically link to the page called jim-doe.md, but if we refer to a person called: James Doe, our link won't work, since it will be looking for james-doe.md, which doesn't exist!